GinYoshida/Udacity_CarND_P5_Vehicle_Detection/writeup_report.md

  * Step1: Download the data from the followin link
  * Step2: Remove a part of images files from "Non-vehicle" data set
  * Step3: Argument some Non-Vehicle data

+These 3 processes were done with "".

+The traiing data was provided by Udacity.
+These images were selected because these type of images are difficult to be classified.
+These images were selected because these type of images are difficult to be classified.
+These images were selected because these type of images are difficult to be classified.

+These images were selected because these type of images are difficult to be classified.

 __Fig1.1.1 Example of data set__
 ![alt text][image1]